brevzin/cpp_proposals/xxxx_placeholders/pipelines.md

 # Choice of Placeholder

+One of the important, and most readily visible, decisions in a placeholder-based design is choosing what token to use as the placeholder.

+There are a few important criteria for a placeholder:

+* it needs to be sufficiently terse.
+While `__PLACEHOLDER__`, as a reserved identifier, is something that we could use without breaking any code (or, rather, without caring whether we break any code), it would be a terrible choice of placeholder.
+I would be very disappointed if I ever have to type that twice.
+Not twice per expression, twice... ever.
+* it needs to be stand out as being clearly a placeholder, as the rules around placeholders are quite distinct from the rules around other language facilities.
+Readers need to recognize this distinction.
+Taking tokens that are already commonly used for multiple different operations (for instance, `*`, `<`, `>`, or `static`) would inhibit the ability to readily recognize placeholders.

 This paper uses `%` as a placeholder choice of placeholder.
 This has prior art in Clojure, and you could also think of it as the placeholder syntax from `printf`.
 It's a fine choice of placeholder.

 But it runs into the problem that `%` is a valid binary operator.
 This means that you might have code like: